gabekahen/library-api/README.md

 ```

 # Known Issues
-* Data validation is poor (for gracious definitions of _poor_), and mostly left up to MySQL
+* Data validation is poor, and mostly left up to MySQL
 * Error messages could be more verbose (SQL errors aren't always super insightful)
 * Testing coverage could be better (exceptions like passing words to UID or Rating are not tested in the interest of saving time, but should be there)
 * Database credentials _should_ be passed using Kubernetes Secrets, but are lazily included in the `library-api.yaml` manifest.